palantir/conjure/rfc/004-consistent-wire-format-test-cases.md

 * `test-cases.json` - a self-contained file containing exhaustive tests for both clients and servers.
 * `verification-api.conjure.json` - clients must be generated from this conjure IR file in order to interact with the test server.
 This conjure definition should also contain types sufficient for deserializing the test-cases.json file.
 * `verification-server` - an executable that will produce sample responses and make assertions about the generated client's requests.
+This will be published as a docker image and as a standalone binary (initially just supporting Linux/Darwin).

 ## Workflow